About Us

 2016

-Named Kent Charity of the Year and the opening of Abigail’s Place, a dedicated bereavement suite at the Medway Maritime Hospital.
+Named Kent Charity of the Year and opened Abigail’s Place, a dedicated bereavement suite at the Medway Maritime Hospital.

 2017